The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/2-fetch.md

 ## The `fetch()` function

-> Try using this code in `fetchNewDog` function found in the `0-fetching-demo-start/js/event-helpers.js` file
+> Try using this code in the `fetchNewDog` function found in the `0-fetching-demo-start/js/event-helpers.js` file

 `fetch(url)` is a function that sends a request to a server.
 * It is available in browsers and in Node!